gabyx/Githooks/README.md

 # disable with:
 $ git hooks update --disable
 ```

+#### Update Mechanics

+The update machanism works by tracking the tags on the Git branch (chosen at install time) which is checked out in `<installDir>/release`.
+Normally, if there are new tags (versions) available, the newest tag (version) is installed.
+However, [prerelease version](https://semver.org) tags (e.g. `v1.0.0-rc1`)
+are generally skipped.
+You can disable this behavior by setting the global Git config value `githooks.autoUpdateUsePrerelease = true`.

+If the annotated version tag or the commit message it points to (`git tag -l --format=%(contents) <tag>`) contains a trailing header which matches the regex `Update-NoSkip:\s+true`, than this version **will not be skipped**.
+This feature enables to enforce an update to a specific version.
+In some cases this is useful (serialization changes etc.).

 You can also check for updates at any time by executing
 [`git hooks update`](docs/cli/git_hooks_update.md) or using